trevorpreston/petindrr/README.md

 2. CommandLine: `npm install` to retrieve node dependencies
 3. Device: On a mobile device install the `Expo` app from the App Store or Play Store.  (thumbnail has a white background with black logo)
 4. CommandLine: run `expo start` - this will open up a browser tab.
 5. Device:  Scan either the QR code in the browser or in the command line.
 This will automatically open expo and start up PeTindrr.
+On iOS: use the normal 'camera' app to scan the code, on Android use a QR scanner of your choice.
 6. Start swiping!

 ## Replacing the API origin: